Back to Wyoming

 Rules on Government Membership in Associations

-This act prohibits government entities from using public funds for association memberships and related expenses, requires reporting of participation in such activities, and makes associated documents public records.
+This act prohibits government entities from using public funds for membership fees or related expenses with associations and requires reporting of participation.

 What This Bill Does

-• Requires documentation of government entity participation in association activities and publication of this information on the entity’s website at least once a month.
+• It requires government entities to document their involvement with these associations and publish this information on their website at least once a month.

-• Makes records related to government entity activity with associations available as public records.
+• It changes existing laws to include documents related to government entity activity with associations as public records.

 Who It Names or Affects